skatsubo/immich-metadata-exporter/README.md

 > For a supported implementation consider using Immich API.

 - When writing a sidecar, all supported non-empty metadata fields will be written, regardless of whether they were modified in Immich or not.
 (Immich writes only modified fields).
-- Sidecar modifications may produce large diff (can be seen in debug output) even for small changes due to possible differences in XMP XML layout of original vs generated sidecars.
-Example: an original sidecar written in "XMP Compact" by Digikam with exiv2 vs a sidecar generated by exiftool in non-compact form by default.
 - The tool writes timestamps (DateTimeOriginal, DateCreated) using the local+offset form (UTC offset), as per MWG guidance and as Immich does when time zone / offset is known.
 This works, but the offset calculation is not thoroughly tested and might produce incorrect results in edge cases.
-- Exiftool still rewrites the sidecar file even if its content is not going to be modified, thus updating its timestamp in file system.
+- Exiftool still rewrites the sidecar file even if its content is not going to be modified.
+Therefore its file system timestamp gets changed.
+- Sidecar modifications may produce large diff (can be seen in debug output) even for small changes due to possible differences in XMP XML layout of original vs generated sidecars.
+Example: an original sidecar written in "XMP Compact" by Digikam using exiv2 _vs_ a sidecar generated by exiftool in non-compact form by default.
 - File names containing line breaks are not supported.

 ## Todo

-Todo / maybe:
 - [ ] Avoid rewriting sidecars if content is not going to be modified
 - [ ] Face/people export
 - [ ] Preview stats: number of files to be created or modified
 - [ ] Cleanup on exit (remove tmp dir in the container)
+- [ ] Self contained export.sh script

 ## Sidecar example

 ### Exiftool

-Command:
 ```sh
 exiftool -n -G -json portrait.jpg.xmp
 ```